Employability Skills: A Guide to Skills Employers Look For

 Motivation is the drive, the energy level and the enthusiasm an employee brings to the company.
 It brings the creative best out of the employee.
 So it is one of the critical aspects to gain organisational success.

-The results of motivated are as follows:
+The results of motivation are as follows:

 Induces personal growth and development